The Hazard Herald: 1970–1979

 New businesses and other areas of progress were springing up across the county.
 The Daniel Boone Parkway (now called Hal Rogers Parkway), extending from Hazard to London opened in June 1975, while construction began on the Hazard Magic Mart three months later.
 The Citizens Bank, now known as Community Trust, opened a branch on Main Street in April 1975.
 Perhaps the most defining event of the decade came in November 1977 as Hazard businessman William D. Gorman was elected mayor, defeating Lester Roberts by more than 800 votes.
 It was Gorman's first term as an elected official in the city, and it was an office he would hold until his death in October 2010.
 Gorman's tenure at City Hall was as successful as it was lengthy.
 He oversaw the construction of the new City Hall, the expansion of the city interests to what is now referred to as "Hospital Hill," Jacklot Hollow and the Daniel Boone Shopping Center, and was present to help introduce a myriad of new businesses to the area.
 He also played an important role in the expansion of water service to several areas of the county, making water service one of his number one priorities while in office.
 Mayor Gorman would also become a frequent name on the front page of the Herald over the next 30 years, but change with the Heralds staff was also continuing.
-The decade ended with Berkely F. Scott as publisher, Bobby Watson as general manager and editor, and Erin O' Donnell as associate editor.
+The decade ended with Berkely F. Scott as publisher, Bobby Watson as general manager and editor, and Erin O' Donnell as associate editor and later editor.